rhysez/budget_builder/README.md

-# rusty_budget
+# rust-budget-planner
-Rusty Budget is a budget/finance tracker for the terminal, built in Rust.
+Rust Budget Planner is a budget/finance tracker for the terminal, built in Rust.